sahithyandev/s2/src/content/docs/program-construction/18-structural-design-patterns.md

 }
 ```

-In this example, we can add milk and sugar to a simple coffee by wrapping it
-with decorator objects.
-Each decorator adds its own behavior while maintaining
-the same interface as the base coffee object.

 ## Facade Pattern

 Provides a simplified interface to a larger body of code, making a subsystem easier to use.
 It hides the complexities of the system and provides a unified interface to the client.

-- **Facade**: The class that provides a simplified interface to the subsystem.
+- Facade: The class that provides a simplified interface to the subsystem.
-- **Subsystem Classes**: The classes that perform the actual work and contain the complex logic.
+- Subsystem Classes: The classes that perform the actual work and contain the complex logic.

 ```java
 // Subsystem classes